rewritestar/starbucks-scrapping/README.md

 ## Starbucks drinks menu scrapping

 ### Environment
-1. Download chromedriver in the root folder.
+1. Download chromedriver and put it in the root folder.
 [Download Page Link](https://googlechromelabs.github.io/chrome-for-testing/)
-2. Fill out your database information in the .env file which is in the root folder.
+2. Fill out your database information in .env file which is in the root folder.
 ```
 (Example)
 DB_HOST="127.0.0.1"